blagae/elisio/Elisio/BUILDING.md

 ===

 It is possible to run Elisio without connecting to a database server, by using the SQLite implementation of Python itself.
-However, the write phase of the method test_hexameter_scan_all will be horribly slow (3min per 1000 verses) during the first test run.
+However, the write phase of the method test_hexameter_scan_all will be horribly slow (300 verses per minute) during the first test run.
+With Postgres or MySQL, you can get performance up to 5000 verses per minute.

 If you do want to use a database server, you are constrained by the possibilities offered by Django and Python 3:
 * PostgreSQL: requires the psycopg2 package.
 Actively supported.
-* MySQL: should be supported, but not tested.
-Connector situation for Python 3 is murky.
+* MySQL: requires the pymysql package.
+Supported, but not tested extensively.
 * Oracle DB: should be supported, but not tested.
 * Others: support in Django varies significantly (use at own risk)

 Basically, you should get good performance with PostgreSQL, and Django also implicitly advises users to use that database.
 Unless my preferences change, Postgres will always be used in the reference implementation.

-There is a minor glitch when combining Python 3.5 with psycopg2 2.6.1 in PTVS.
-So until a new psycopg2 version is released, you may need to work with Python 3.4 (although YMMV).

 First run
 ===